oyyd/kcp-node/WORK.md

 KCP pure nodejs implementation.

+## Phase 1

 - kcp-node
-- kcptun(udp)
+  - udp session
-- ssjs bundle
+- benchmark
   - benchmark with tcp
   - high connections benchmark
   - communicate with tcp-go

+## Phase ideas

+- ssjs bundle
+- libuv bundle
+- node cpp addon for the libuv bundle

+## Some idea

 - api
   - we follow the api design of kcp as it's pretty elegant
-  - but
 - All implementations by scripts are nearly impossible to be faster than tcp.
   - need experiments